kheirbeqaya/Harris-Corner-Detection-Comparison-Custom-vs-OpenCV/README.md

 Small differences arise due to smoothing and thresholding variations.

 ### 4. Limitations
-- Manual NMS is computationally slow
+- Manual NMS is computationally expensive
-- Matching is based on spatial proximity only, not descriptor similarity
+- Matching is based only on spatial proximity

 ---